-The student (or parent, if a Federal PLUS loan) must return or repay, as appropriate:

-- Any SFA loan funds in accordance with the terms of the loan; and - The remaining unearned SFA program grant (not to exceed 50% of a grant) as an overpayment of the grant.
+The student (or parent, if a Federal PLUS loan) must return or repay, as appropriate any SFA loan funds in accordance with the terms of the loan; and the remaining unearned SFA program grant (not to exceed 50% of a grant) as an overpayment of the grant.

-(Note: The student (parent) must make satisfactory arrangements with the U.S. Department of Education and/or the school to repay any outstanding balances owed by the student.
-However, there are a number of repayment plans that are available to assist the student in meeting repayment obligations.
-The Student Financial Aid Department will counsel the student in the event that a student repayment obligation exists.
-The individual might be ineligible to receive additional student financial assistance in the future if the financial obligation(s) are not satisfied.)
+(Note: If the student cannot repay the grant overpayment in full, the student must make satisfactory arrangements with the U.S. Department of Education to repay any outstanding grant balances.
+The Student Financial Aid Department will be available to advise the student in the event that a student repayment obligation exists.
+The individual will be ineligible to receive additional student financial assistance in the future if the financial obligation(s) are not satisfied.)

-Bryman Institute Refund Calculation
+Institutional Refund Calculation